borntofrappe/game-development/Practice/Asteroids/README.md

 ## Projectiles

+dx and dy are determined by the angle of the player.
+Each instance has a lifespan and keeps track of the passing of time to remove the element after `x` seconds.

 ## Gameplay

-Teleport.
 Keep track of score, lives, record.

+## States / 2

+Teleport, victory, gameover.

+## Gameplay / 2

+Difficulty

 ## Sound